-Congratulations, you've explored and finally found...THE ONE!
 Ithaca College policy requires students to complete one full semester before they are permitted to change majors.
-Otherwise students may remain in the Exploratory Program until they have completed up to 60 credits.
+Students may remain in the Exploratory Program until they have completed up to 60 credits; they are encouraged to declare, however, as soon as they make that decision.

-Once you declare a major, you will register with the students in your year.
-However - many majors place holds on courses for the first few days while their students get into their required classes, so if you know what major you want to be, it's within your interests to declare as soon as possible so that you will have priority registration for your new major.
+Once a student declares a major, they will register with students in their year.
+Many departments place holds on courses for the first few days while students in respective associated majors register for required classes.
+It is always in a students best interest to declare as soon as possible so that they receive priority registration in the new major.

 School of Humanities & Sciences:

-Approximately 50% of Exploratory students declare majors within the School of Humanities & Sciences each year.
-The process for declaring a major within H&S entails the completion and submission of the Change of Major form found in IC Workflow.
-The chair of the department you seek to join will respond with one of three answers: yes, no or on hold.
-Some majors require you to meet with the chair before you can be admitted to the program.
-If you are put on hold, the chair will indicate next steps.
+Declaring a major within H&S entails the completion and submission of the Change of Major form found in IC Workflow.
+The chair of the department a student seeks to join will respond with one of three answers: yes, no or on hold.
+Some majors require students to meet with a department chair before being admitted.
+If a student receives a hold from a chair, someone in the department will reach out to the student to indicate next steps.

 Roy H. Park School of Communications:

-If you are interested in studying communications, there are also communications majors within H&S and a marketing concentration within the Business Administration major in the School of Business.
-You should investigate all options before making a decision.
+If a student is interested in studying communications, there are also communications majors within H&S and a marketing concentration within the Business Administration major in the School of Business.
+We encourage explorers to investigate all options across the college before making a decision.

 School of Business:

-Transfer applications to the Accounting and Business Administration programs are accepted only after the completion of a minimum of one semester and are based primarily on GPA.
+Internal transfer applications to the Accounting and Business Administration programs are accepted only after the completion of a minimum of one semester and are based primarily on GPA.
 Applications are available in the School of Business Dean's Office.
 Students wishing to declare Legal Studies may simply complete a change/addition of major form, which can be found here.
-Approximately 10-15% of Exploratory students transfer to the School of Business each year.
 Students can make an appointment with Assistant Dean Dawn Kline to discuss an internal transfer.
 More information about transferring can be found in the middle of this page.
 All forms can be picked up and turned in at the School of Business Dean’s Suite located on the third floor of the Park Center for Business.

 School of Health Sciences and Human Performance:

 Internal transfer requirements and applications for majors in the School of Health Sciences and Human Performance vary by program and range from a simple change of school/major form to a highly competitive application process.
-Approximately 8% of Exploratory students transfer to HSHP each year.
 Students who have a specific major in mind should speak with the department chair of the department that offers the major for further details about the internal transfer process.
-Otherwise, students are welcome to make an appointment to speak with Associate Dean Margaret Arnold to further discuss the options available.
-More information can be found towards the bottom of this page.
+Otherwise, students are welcome to make an appointment to speak with Associate Dean Jana Waller to further discuss the options available.
+More information about all HSHP majors can be found on this page.

 School of Music:

 Admission to majors and most minors in the School of Music is by audition only.
-Exploratory students have historically had success auditioning for and declaring minors, but majors are significantly more difficult.
+Exploratory students have historically had success auditioning for and declaring minors, but gaining access to majors in music is significantly more difficult.
 Fewer than 1% of Exploratory students transfer to the School of Music each year.
 Information about admission into the School of Music can be found here.
 Additional requirements for internal transfer students can be found here.
 Be sure to visit both these pages, as they both include important admission information.